energicryptocurrency/go-energi/README.md

     make all

-### (Optional) Build with Vagrant

-A consistent build environment can be provided with Vagrant.

-    vagrant up
-    vagrant ssh builder
-    cd /vagrant

-From within the Vagrant environment, follow the steps to build with FutoIn CID.

 ### (Optional) Build with Docker

 A consistent build environment can be provided with Docker.
 Release builds are produced through this process.